nasoultanidis/nikolaos_blog/about/index.md

 I am a PhD student at the HKU in Hong Kong.
 I specialize in Real Estate Economics and Finance.
 My academic background in both Germany ([European Business School, Schloss Reichartshausen](www.ebs.edu)) and Hong Kong ([The University of Hong Kong](http://www.arch.hku.hk/programmes_/rec/)) lie in Real Estate Finance and Economics topics.

+## Research Interests

+- spatial economics
+- potential of cryptocurrencies for the direct real estate markets

 ## Contact